Jerry Reed: 1980s and 1990s

 In January 1980, Reed began work on the "Guitar Man" re-recording being produced by Presley's producer Felton Jarvis.
 With a new "hopped up" guitar line and Presley on lead vocals, the song reached number one on the country chart.

 In 1982, Reed's career as a singles artist was revitalized by the chart-topping hit "She Got the Goldmine (I Got the Shaft)", followed by "The Bird", which peaked at number two.
 Also in 1982, Reed headlined a syndicated TV special, Jerry Reed and Friends.
 The special, a "music-filled celebrity picnic", was filmed at the Hermitage Landing.
 It included guest stars Burt Reynolds, Louise Mandrell, Brenda Lee, Jimmy Dean, Glen Campbell, Vicki Lawrence, Faron Young, and the Statler Brothers.
 Reed and Campbell performed the hit "Southern Nights", with Campbell relating how the song's guitar lick had been shown to him by Reed some years before.

 His last chart hit, "I'm a Slave", appeared in 1983.
 In the same year, he co-starred with Robin Williams and Walter Matthau in the Michael Ritchie comedy The Survivors.
 Reed guest-starred in the October 13, 1983, episode of Mama's Family, "The Return of Leonard Oates" (episode 13, season two), as Naomi Harper's ex-husband.

 He accepted an invitation to open for the British group Dexys Midnight Runners in the US in 1984, yet left the tour early to appear on the country music comedy TV show Hee-Haw.

 After an unsuccessful 1986 LP, Lookin' at You, Reed focused on touring until 1992, when Atkins and he reunited for the album Sneakin' Around, before he again returned to the road.
 In the meantime, Reed appeared in several interviews and commercial spots for Mid-South Wrestling.

 Reed had a role as a commander/Huey pilot for Danny Glover's character in the 1988 movie Bat*21 starring Gene Hackman.
-He also acted as executive producer and screenwriter on this film.
+He also acted as executive producer on this film.

 Reed starred in the 1998 Adam Sandler film The Waterboy as Red Beaulieu, the movie's chief antagonist and the head coach for the University of Louisiana Cougars football team.
 Actor Henry Winkler recounts that Reed taught him how to bass fish while on location for this movie.
 It was Reed's final film role before his death in 2008.

 He teamed up with country superstars Waylon Jennings, Mel Tillis, and Bobby Bare in the group Old Dogs.
 They recorded one album in 1998, entitled Old Dogs, with songs written by Shel Silverstein.
 Reed sang lead on "Young Man's Job" and "Elvis Has Left the Building", the latter possibly in deference to Elvis helping launch his career.

 In 1998, American rock band Primus covered the Reed song "Amos Moses" on the EP titled Rhinoplasty.